annasen/singlecell_PASseq/README.md

 ```

 ### 3 Map the data with kallistobus count
 In the code below, there is an -x flag with different numbers.
-Those explain the position of barcodes.
+The numbers explain the position of barcodes.
 0 stands for R1, 1 for R2.
 The order is: barcode file, start bp, end bp : UMI file, start bp, end bp : coding file, start bp, end bp.
 Our barcodes are in R2 between positions 8-16.
 This is further specified in Rebecca's paper in section COMPUTATIONAL METHODS, Processing and integration of CEL-Seq2 scRNA-sequencing data:
 > https://www.biorxiv.org/content/10.1101/2024.04.09.588683v2